 Predicting Treatment Response for Cervical Cancer: Assessment Using BOLD MRI

-This is a study of the use of BOLD MRI to determine the amount of oxygen supply to cervical tumors.
-This information will be correlated with the participants[Right Quote] response to therapy.
-MRI spectroscopy and Dynamic Contrast Enhanced (DCE) MRI will also be performed to correlate with more traditional examinations (physical exams, CT scans and standard MRI scans).
-We hypothesize that the use of BOLD MRI can provide a non-invasive tool to examine tumor oxygenation and improve treatment planning.
+This is a study of the use of BoLD MRi to determine the amount of oxygen supply to cervical tumors.
+This information will be correlated with the participants' response to therapy.
+MRi spectroscopy and Dynamic Contrast enhanced (DCe) MRi will also be performed to correlate with more traditional examinations (physical exams, CT scans and standard MRi scans).
+We hypothesize that the use of BoLD MRi can provide a non-invasive tool to examine tumor oxygenation and improve treatment planning.

 We plan to enroll 35 subjects onto this study at Parkland Health and Hospital System; this is not a multi-center study.